The #USvsHate Process

 More Details

-Now, take the most important followup step of all: ask students and colleagues what they want to learn and do NEXT in your school community to tackle hate, bias and injustice.
+Now, take the most important followup step of all: ask students and colleagues what they want to learn and do NEXT in your school community.
 Is there a next topic on the website that people want to explore?
 Could a favorite #USvsHate activity be taught every year?
 Who could join #USvsHate in a next round?
 Go for it!

 - To figure out “what’s next,” you might ask students and adults these questions: